-- These spells can be found in Xanathar's Guide to Everything - ‡ These spells can be found in Sword Coast Adventurer's Guide - † These spells can be found in Chapter 3: Character Options. - ◆ These spells have the Ritual tag.
+- These spells can be found in Xanathar's Guide to Everything - ‡ These spells can be found in Sword Coast Adventurer's Guide - † This spell can be found in a later chapter. - These spells have the Ritual tag.

 BARBARIAN

 Barbarians are fierce warriors that channel their rage to shrug off wounds as they wade into battle, heedless of their own recklessness.
 Below are some suggestions on incorporating barbarian primal paths into the world of Eberron.